 What Is the Best Type of Paper for Colored Pencils?

-Smooth paper for colored pencils will give you an excellent drawing experience.
+The smooth paper will give you an excellent colored pencil drawing experience.
 Your colors will stay vibrant, and you don’t have to worry about any texture showing through.

 Do You Need Special Paper for Colored Pencils?